pthom/hello_imgui_template/Readme.md

 *Note: `hello_imgui_add_app` will automatically link your app to hello_imgui, embed the assets folder (for desktop, mobile, and emscripten apps), and the application icon.*

-### Assets
+### Assets folder structure

 Anything in the assets/ folder located beside the app's CMakeLists will be bundled together with the app (for macOS, iOS, Android, Emscripten).
 The files in assets/app_settings/ will be used to generate the app icon, and the app settings.

 ```
 assets/
-├── world.jpg                   # A custom asset
+├── world.jpg                   # A custom asset.
+Any file or folder here will be deployed
+│                               # with the app.
+├── fonts/
+│    ├── DroidSans.ttf           # Default fonts used by HelloImGui
+│    └── fontawesome-webfont.ttf # (if not found, the default ImGui font will be used)
 │
 ├── app_settings/               # Application settings
 │    ├── icon.png               # This will be the app icon, it should be square
 │    │                          # and at least 256x256.
 It will  be converted